The most common mistakes to avoid when engaging a designer or landscaper

 If you have engaged a landscape designer or architect you may now have some very detailed drawings.
 You might then feel like your next step is to simply engage a landscaper and get started on creating your garden right?

-But as explained in the first mistake there can be many interim steps between the design and construction phases.
+But as explained in the first mistake, there can be many interim steps between the design and construction phases.
 The number and complexity of these steps can vary from project to project.

 How successfully you manage these steps can depend on how many of them the designer takes on.
 It can also depend heavily on the experience level of the designer, how much they care about the construction phase and even if they have tended to over-think the design.

-If your landscape designer or architect is not usually involved in the construction phase of the gardens they design, they can make a myriad of possible mistakesL Often this happens because they don't have the practical experience of seeing what happens during construction.
+If your landscape designer or architect is not usually involved in the construction phase of the gardens they design, they can make a myriad of possible mistakes.
+Often this happens because they don't have the practical experience of seeing what happens during construction.
 We see designs from other designers all the time that have common errors.
 They choose inappropriate materials for the circumstances.
 They recommend plants that are inappropriate for the conditions of your garden.
 Or they may even suggest construction methods that are not appropriate.

 But probably the most common error we see landscape designers make is when they have no idea how to budget and so create designs without any thought of cost.
 When you then take their design to a landscaper to get it quoted for construction, you end up nearly having a heart attack at the price.